 Symptoms of phantom limb pain can often include more than sensations of pain.
 Persons with phantom limb pain often also experience sensations of tingling, itching, numbness, coldness, or basically any sensation that could be felt if the limb was still present.

 How is phantom limb pain diagnosed?

 There isn’t really a specific diagnosis test for phantom limb pain.
 If you are experiencing pain after an amputation talk to your physician; they will ask questions pertaining to your condition prior to the amputation and note that you are experiencing sensations of pain from the amputated limb.
-If you have undergone an amputation and are experiencing sensations of pain it is possible that you are experiencing phantom limb pain (Influence of adjustments to amputation and artificial limb on quality of life in patients following lower limb amputation 2014).
+If you have undergone an amputation and are experiencing sensations of pain it is possible that you are experiencing phantom limb pain.

 There is the possibility that you may be experiencing residual limb pain, which is a separate condition.
 Residual limb pain is pain in the remaining portion of the amputated limb that may be painful due to nerve damage, reduced blood flow, or other causes from the surgical procedure or accident that may have damaged blood vessels and nerves in the limb.